Jeroen Bleekemolen

-Jeroen Bleekemolen (born 23 October 1981 in Heemstede) is a Dutch professional racing driver.
+Jeroen Pascal Bleekemolen (born 23 October 1981 in Heemstede) is a Dutch professional racing driver.
 In the Chrysler Viper GTS-R he drove in the FIA GT Championship, with great success.
-He competed in the very competitive German Formula Three Championship and drove a number of times at the Masters of Formula 3 at Circuit Zandvoort, the unofficial F3 World Championship.
+He competed in the German Formula Three Championship and drove a number of times at the Masters of Formula 3 at Circuit Zandvoort, the unofficial F3 World Championship.
 Together with Opel he raced in the DTM.
 In 2005 Bleekemolen won the ELF BRL V6 championship.

 Jeroen Bleekemolen was the first driver for A1 Team Netherlands in the A1 Grand Prix series after replacing Jos Verstappen.
 Bleekemolen was a backup driver in the first season.
-He also participated, and took a class victory, in the 2008 24 Hours of Le Mans race, driving the Van Merksteijn Motorsport's LMP2 class Porsche RS Spyder.
+He also participated, and took a class victory (and 10th overall), in the 2008 24 Hours of Le Mans race, driving the Van Merksteijn Motorsport's LMP2 class Porsche RS Spyder.

 Bleekemolen is the son of former Formula One driver Michael Bleekemolen.